 Return time equals 40% of the total TTFB.
 The slower the TTFB, the more time it will take for your user to view any content on your site.

 “First paint”, “first contentful paint”, and “first meaningful” are all user-centric perceived performance metrics, or put another way, metrics pointing to the actual experience of the web application user.

 First paint refers to how long it takes for the initial pixels to show on the screen and tell the visitor that the content will soon load.
-First contentful point indicates how much time passes before content is defined in the DOM, as text or an image, is rendered.
-First meaningful points out when all the website content is loaded and ready to offer the user meaningful information.
+The first contentful point indicates how much time passes before content is defined in the DOM, as text or an image, is rendered.
+The first meaningful point out when all the website content is loaded and ready to offer the user meaningful information.

-Speed index is another metric that relates to the user experience—specifically, to when and what the visitor sees.
-Speed index is an indicator of how readily the above-the-fold content appears on a screen.
+The speed index is another metric that relates to the user experience—specifically, to when and what the visitor sees.
+The speed index is an indicator of how readily the above-the-fold content appears on a screen.
 It is sensitive to the quality of the web connection and the size of the viewpoint.
 This makes it an essential part of optimizing web applications for different screen sizes.